 Context and Participants.

 The research took place at a land-grant research university in the United States.
 The study lasted two weeks with one, three-hour-long, face-to-face session each week.
 The participants were 14 female, pre-service, elementary teacher candidates.
 They were 20-23 years old and were residents of states around the Appalachian Mountains.
 Therefore, the prior educational experiences of these students exposed them to issues of geographical isolation, lack of resources and rural poverty.
 The participants took this required course on reading, with focus on media literacy as their third required literacy course.
 Candidates were assigned to the class based on university requirements, therefore, a random assignment was not possible, and the study design used a convenience sample of participants.
-Before this course, all candidates have completed a course on instructional design and have had an introduction to the theories of learning with attention to evidence-based teaching strategies.
+Before this course, all candidates completed a course on instructional design and had an introduction to the theories of learning with attention to evidence-based teaching strategies.
 Candidates with science interest enrolled in their science-methods course concurrent to the study but the science content preparation of the participants was limited.
 With minor variation depending on individual schedules, candidates already had over 100 hours of field experience in various capacities: as classroom observer, tutor or teacher.
 All students in the class participated in the same activities.

 Activities by Participants.